What Is Huntington's Disease (HD)?

 MRI — may be done to exclude other disorders

 Treatment at Penn

-The Penn Parkinson Disease and Movement Disorders Center (PD&MDC) provides comprehensive care to patients with Huntington disease and other types of movement disorders.
-We have more than 30 years of experience in the diagnosis and management of Huntington disease and other movement disorders.
+The Penn Parkinson's Disease and Movement Disorders Center (PD & MDC) provides comprehensive care to patients with Huntington's disease and other types of movement disorders.
+We have more than 30 years of experience in the diagnosis and management of Huntington's disease and other movement disorders.

 Our multidisciplinary team of specialists implements a holistic approach to care and includes a diverse group of neurologists, neurosurgeons, physical therapists, psychotherapists, social workers and nurses.
 We work together to create individualized treatment plans tailored to the unique needs of every patient.

 In collaboration with the PD & MDC, patients with Huntington's disease receive rehabilitation services at The Dan Aaron Parkinson Rehabilitation Center (DAPRC).
 Established in 2000, the DAPRC is a leading rehabilitation center for Huntington's disease, Parkinson's disease and other neurodegenerative disorders.

 Participation in rehabilitation research projects

 Weekly exercise groups for patients